 20mm Slim Windows

 Standard windows with an ordinary frame and one pane of glass account for a huge amount of noise transmission.
-With double glazed systems, the window glass, air gap and frames act as a noise reducer.
-This makes sure that the annoyance of street noise, neighbor noise, traffic noise and even barking dogs can be filtered out.
+With double-glazed systems, the window glass, air gap and frames act as a noise reducer.
+This makes sure that the annoyance of street noise, neighbour noise, traffic noise and even barking dogs can be filtered out.

 Using specialized thermally broken aluminium/brass/steel frames, a high acoustic performance can be achieved.
 Thermally broken aluminium contains a soundproof material that is placed between the inside and outside of the frame and the sash.
 This creates an insulating buffer against the outside world.
 Thermally broken aluminium conducts heat/cold/noise a thousand times slower than standard aluminium.